-Universitetsparken 15, København Ø
+Universitetsparken 15, 2100 København Ø

-We utilize clinically relevant in vitro and in vivo models combined with molecular techniques to study social behaviors (cooperation and competition) and gene expression profiles of pathogens and virulence.
-So far I have focused on diabetic chronic wounds, burn/trauma injuries, and abscesses, with Pseudomonas aeruginosa, Staphylococcus aureus, Aggregatibacter actinomycetemcomitans, or Streptococcus gordonii as model systems.
+We utilize clinically relevant in vitro and in vivo models combined with molecular techniques to study social behaviors and pathogen virulence in different types of infections.
+So far I have focused on diabetic chronic wounds, burn/trauma injuries, and abscesses, with P. aeruginosa, S. aureus, A. actinomycetemcomitans, or S. gordonii as model systems.